Emily R. Keller, PhD, LPC, RPT

 - Realignment with our truth is empowering and inspiring!

-Dr. Keller has a unique approach to psychotherapy.
+Dr. Emily Keller has a unique approach to psychotherapy.
 She integrates energy psychotherapy, redecision therapy, gestalt therapy, and sand tray therapy to help clients reach their goals.
 She works to increase a sense of wonder in all her clients.

 She strongly believes that when we are connected with our authentic, true self, we see the beauty and wonder in ourselves and others.
 Then, we are willing to feel, think, and problem solve cooperatively — despite our differences.

-She is Vice President and Co-Director of the Southeast Institute for Group and Family Therapy.
+Dr. Emily Keller is Vice President and Co-Director of the Southeast Institute for Group and Family Therapy.
 SEI has a nearly 50-year history of offering psychotherapy services and therapist training, built on the premise of helping people heal in order to create a healthy society.
 As clients heal trauma, they connect with authentic self, and their life aligns with their sense of purpose.

 “A child’s world is fresh and new and beautiful, full of wonder and excitement.
 It is our misfortune that for most of us that clear-eyed vision, that true instinct for what is beautiful and awe-inspiring, is dimmed and even lost before we reach adulthood.
 If I had influence with the good fairy who is supposed to preside over the christening of all children, I should ask that her gift to each child in the world be a sense of wonder so indestructible that it would last throughout life … .”